Tholing Monastery

 Tholing Monastery (or Toling, mtho lding dgon pa མཐོ་ལྡིང་དགོན་པ) (Tuolin si 托林寺) is the oldest monastery (or gompa) in the Ngari Prefecture of western Tibet.
-It is situated in Tholing (Zanda), Zanda County, near the Indian border of Ladakh.
+It is situated in Tholing (Zanda), Zanda County, near the border with India.
 It was built in 997 AD by Yeshe-Ö, the second King of the Guge Kingdom.
 In Tibetan language 'Tholing' means "hovering in the sky forever" and is reflected by the location of the monastery at an elevation of 12400 ft.
 The complex includes three temples, the Yeshe-O Temple, the Lhakhang Karpo and the Dukhang.
 There are many ancient, precious, and well-preserved frescoes.

 Geography

 The monastery is located in remote badlands of far western Tibet in Zanda County.
 It perches on an escarpment in the Grand Canyon along the Langchen Tsangpo (designated as Sutlej River, meaning "elephant river", in Tibet).
 It has a well laid out street, post office and telecommunication facilities.
 The isolated military installation of Zanda is nearby.
 Tholing is 12 mi east of Tsaparang, which is 163 mi from Darchen.